iltuoconsulenteit/DocCropper/README.md

 - The default developer branch is `codex/move-version-number-to-bottom-right` but you can override it with the `DOCROPPER_DEV_BRANCH` environment variable
 - Start the tray icon which launches the server
 - Prompt to launch DocCropper immediately at the end of installation
+- On Windows the installer requires administrator rights to install under `%ProgramFiles%`.
+If not run as admin it will re-launch itself requesting elevation.
 - By default they install to `%ProgramFiles%\DocCropper` on Windows, `/opt/DocCropper` on Linux and `/Applications/DocCropper` on macOS.
 If the Windows installer cannot create the default directory (for example when not